 Opening Hearts.
 Cultivating Minds.

-Rabbi Arthur Schneier Park East Day School prepares students for the future, instilling within them unparalleled confidence, curiosity, creativity, values, and knowledge.
+Rabbi Arthur Schneier Park East Day School prepares students for the future, instilling in them unparalleled confidence, curiosity, creativity, values, and knowledge.
 Our interdisciplinary, award-winning curriculum from pre-school to grade eight stimulates students’ minds, our nurturing coed community supports their dreams, and our commitment to Jewish identity from generation to generation welcomes all backgrounds.
 We cultivate a lifelong love for learning and provide our students with the tools to achieve academic excellence.

 We grow a strong, nurturing community by weaving together traditional Jewish humanistic values with rigorous academics.